curl/curl/docs/SECURITY-PROCESS.md

 A creative, misleading or funny looking command line is not a security problem.
-The curl command line tool takes options and URLs on the command line and if an attacker can trick the user to run a specificly crafted curl command line, all bets are off.
+The curl command line tool takes options and URLs on the command line and if an attacker can trick the user to run a specifically crafted curl command line, all bets are off.
 Such an attacker can just as well have the user run a much worse command that can do something fatal (like `sudo rm -rf /`).